Advance Directive Form, Free Download 2026

 Healthcare Agent Designation

 Many advance directive forms include a healthcare proxy or medical power of attorney section that names a healthcare agent authorized to make medical decisions on your behalf when you are unable to do so.
 This person should be someone you trust completely, who understands your values, and who is willing to advocate for your wishes even under emotional pressure from family members or medical staff.
 Name at least one successor agent in case your primary agent is unavailable.
-This designation works alongside, but serves a different function from, a last will and testament, which addresses property distribution after death rather than medical decisions during incapacity.
+This designation works alongside, but serves a different function from, a last will and testament template, which addresses property distribution after death rather than medical decisions during incapacity.

 Organ and Tissue Donation Preferences